forkkit/supertokens-node-mysql-ref-jwt/README.md

 #### If you do not use node in your tech stack, please checkout [supertokens-node-mysql-ref-jwt-webservice](https://github.com/supertokens/supertokens-node-mysql-ref-jwt-webservice)

-#### The protocol SuperTokens uses is described in detail in [this article](https://medium.com/@supertokens.io/91f27eeef460)
+#### The protocol SuperTokens uses is described in detail in [this article](https://hackernoon.com/the-best-way-to-securely-manage-user-sessions-91f27eeef460)

 The library has the following features:
 - It uses short-lived access tokens (JWT) and long-lived refresh tokens (Opaque).
-- Minimises probability of token theft - follows all the best practices for handling auth tokens across all attack surfaces: the frontend, backend and during transit
+- **Minimises probability of token theft** - follows all the best practices for handling auth tokens across all attack surfaces: the frontend, backend and during transit
-- Token theft detection: SuperTokens is able to detect token theft in a robust manner.
+- **Token theft detection**: SuperTokens is able to detect token theft in a robust manner.
 Please see the article mentioned above for details on how this works.
-- Complete auth token management - It only stores the hashed version of refresh tokens in the database, so even if someone (an attacker or an employee) gets access to the table containing them, they would not be able to hijack any session.
+- **Complete auth token management** - It only stores the hashed version of refresh tokens in the database, so even if someone (an attacker or an employee) gets access to the table containing them, they would not be able to hijack any session.
 Furthermore, the tokens sent over to the client have a long length and high entropy - so brute force attack is out of the question.
-- Automatic JWT signing key generation (if you don't provide one), management and rotation - Periodic changing of this key enables maximum security as you don't have to worry much in the event that this key is compromised.
+- **Automatic JWT signing key generation** (if you don't provide one), management and **rotation** - Periodic changing of this key enables maximum security as you don't have to worry much in the event that this key is compromised.
 Also note that doing this change will not log any user out :grinning:
-- Complete cookie management - Takes care of making them secure and HttpOnly.
+- **Complete cookie management** - Takes care of making them secure and HttpOnly.
 Also removes, adds and edits them whenever needed.
 You do not have to worry about cookies and its security anymore!
-- Efficient in terms of space complexity - Needs to store just one row in a SQL table per logged in user per device.
+- **Efficient** in terms of **space complexity** - Needs to store just one row in a SQL table per logged in user per device.
-- Efficient in terms of time complexity - Minimises the number of DB lookups (most requests do not need a database call to authenticate at all!)
+- **Efficient** in terms of **time complexity** - Minimises the number of DB lookups (most requests do not need a database call to authenticate at all!)
-- Built-in support for handling multiple devices per user.
+- Built-in support for **handling multiple devices per user**.
-- Built-in synchronisation in case you are running multiple node processes.
+- **Built-in synchronisation** in case you are running multiple node processes.
-- Easy to use (see [auth-demo](https://github.com/supertokens/auth-demo)), with well documented, modularised code and helpful error messages!
+- **Easy to use** (see [auth-demo](https://github.com/supertokens/auth-demo)), with well documented, modularised code and helpful error messages!
 - Using this library, you can keep a user logged in for however long you want - without worrying about any security consequences.

 #### If you like this project and want to use it, but for a different tech stack: